 For critical infrastructure needs that continue to expand every day, architectural wire mesh offers important benefits:

-For more than 105 years, Newark Wire has specialized in fabricating standard and custom wire mesh products.
-Contact the company for more information about wire mesh and its infrastructure applications.
+For more than 105 years, Newark Wire has specialized in fabricated wire mesh cloth parts and products, both standard and custom.
+Contact the company for more details about wire mesh and its infrastructure applications.